Malika17/LGBT-MEME-GENERATOR/README.md

-# LGBT-MEME-GENERATOR
+# MEME-GENERATOR
-A fun lgbt meme generator
+A fun meme generator